quicwg/base-drafts/draft-ietf-quic-transport.md

 than the offset of the byte with the largest offset sent on the stream, or zero if no bytes were sent.

+At the end of a stream, the sender communicates the final size to the recipient, ensuring flow control state is synchronized.
 For a stream that is reset, the final size is carried explicitly in a RESET_STREAM frame.
 Otherwise, the final size is the offset plus the length of a STREAM frame marked with a FIN flag, or 0 in the case of incoming unidirectional streams.

 An endpoint will know the final size for a stream when the receiving part of the stream enters the "Size Known" or "Reset Recvd" state ({{stream-states}}).